2018ik/2018ik.github.io/_wiki/vision_of_the_age.markdown

 #### John

 John saw the vision of the New Jerusalem in his 90s, as he wrote in the Book of Revelation.
+This is the consummation of God's economy, and the final scene in the Bible.
+This is why at the end of Revelation John says that nothing can be added to or deleted from this book (Rev. 2:18-19)

 ### Further Visions